From Los Angeles to Puerto Quetzal

 This will be a long cruise with the Celebrity Infinity, so I’m writing it in several blog posts.
 In total, six countries will be visited, the US, Mexico, Guatemala, Costa Rica, Panama and Colombia.
 Zum deutschen Blog.

-One last time I am traveling with customers of my Hamburg office, because meanwhile I live near Freiburg, in the Black Forest area, for a couple of weeks.
-So I get up and meet everyone at the Hamburg airport.
+One last time I am traveling with customers of my Hamburg office, because meanwhile I live near Freiburg, in the Black Forest area since a couple of weeks.
+So I take a train and go up North to Hamburg, where I meet everyone at the Hamburg airport.
 We are on tour again with the Danish tour operator Seadane Travel.

 We fly to Los Angeles, where we try to sleep off our jet lag in the elegant and traditional Millennium Biltmore Hotel.